cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 **Context** : httpd.conf, .htaccess

 **Description** :
-If set to On, always keep backend's response status as mod_php do.
-If set to Off, response status can be overridden by Apache as suphp do (in case of call via ErrorDocument directive).
+If set to On, always keep backend's response status as mod_php does.
+If set to Off, response status can be overridden by Apache as suphp does (in case of call via ErrorDocument directive).

 ---